Dan-in-CA/templator/README.md

 # Templator
-Simple, elegant Python based templating (part of web.py).
+Simple, elegant Python based web templating (part of web.py).
 If you are familiar with Python, there is no new syntax to learn.

 ## Ussage